 20 August 2020 Go back to News

-Efforts to reduce the incidence of these detections are being coordinated by the NPDWAG.
-This group is chaired by the Department of Agriculture, Food and the Marine.
+The efforts to reduce the incidence of these detections are being coordinated by the NPDWAG.
+This group is chaired by the Department of Agriculture, Food and the Marine (DAFM).
 All of the key stakeholders are represented in this group and include other Government departments and agencies; local authorities; industry representative bodies; farming organisations; water sector organisations; and amenity sector organisations.

 Basic steps to reduce risks